 The City's Solid Waste System General Obligation Debt has been issued to finance or refinance Solid Waste System improvements and is paid, or is expected to be paid, from Solid Waste System revenues.
 The City has no outstanding Solid Waste System Revenue Bonds.

-(3) Includes the Bonds.
+(4) Includes a portion of the Bonds and a portion of the Certificates.
 Preliminary, subject to change.